This Month in a Nutshell

 As long as grass growth is good then the conditions should be excellent for raking or scarifying IF IT NEEDS DOING.
 Some lawns don't need much in the way of scarifying so check for thatch first.

-If on the other hand conditions are dry then recovery after scarification may be compromised though scarifying whilst it's dry makes life easier.
-As nature usually provided adequate rain at this time of year all should be well but be prepared to get the sprinkler out if not.
+If on the other hand, conditions are dry then recovery after scarification may be compromised though scarifying whilst it's dry makes life easier.
+As nature usually provides adequate rain at this time of year all should be well but be prepared to get the sprinkler out if not.

 If you need to apply chemical weed control do it at least a month, preferably two months before scarifying.
 Don't apply any weed killer afterwards; wait until the following spring.